 The festival of Jamat-ul-Vida has not seen any special change even today, although at present its form has become even more grand and elaborate than before.
 This festival is celebrated with great pomp by Muslims all over the world.
 On this day, mosques and mausoleums get a lot of strolling, because on this day many people go to offer namaz together.
 On this day people stop their wrong actions and pray to Allah for themselves and their family.

 On the day of Jamat-ul-Vida people also introspect their works.
 However, due to the increasing population in today’s time, it is not possible for all the people to make room for Namaz in the mosque.
-Therefore, on this day, tents are erected outside the mosque building in mosques, so that the people gathered in large numbers can offer Jamat-ul-Vida prayers without any problem.
+Therefore, on this day, tents are erected outside the mosque, so that the people gathered in large numbers can offer Jamat-ul-Vida prayers without any problem.

 We should try as much as possible to keep this traditional and cultural form of this festival of Jamaat-ul-Vida from the bottom because it is the cornerstone of its popularity.